Massive water main break floods Houston freeway and homes

+Thanks to this, a number of schools and businesses closed, highlighted by Houston ISD's planned closure of all campuses Friday.

+SEE ALSO: HISD cancels classes on Friday due to water main break

-A city contractor was doing exploratory work for a water line project Thursday.
+According to officials, a city contractor was doing exploratory work for a water line project.
 When soil was moved from the line, the 96-inch water line burst.

-City officials said that water line provides water to about 50% of Houston residents, but despite the break, the city assures "Houston's water supply is safe."
+City officials said the line provides water to 40 to 50 percent of Houston residents.

-Contractors are on site isolating the break and draining the lines.
-This process is expected to take several hours.
-Meanwhile, Harris County Judge Lina Hidalgo said the Harris County Toll Authority is waiving tolls during the process.

-Residents should expect low water pressure for six to eight hours throughout a large segment of the city, including downtown.

 I have authorized the Public Works Department to take all necessary steps to isolate the break, drain the lines, make the necessary repairs to return water pressure to normal levels as soon as possible. st— Sylvester Turner (@SylvesterTurner) February 27, 2020